 Jacob Hose, Wholesale and Retail Hardware, Stoves, Tinware, etc., Main street, Rat Portage.-Prominent among the honorable and substantial business houses of this city is that of Mr. Jacob Hose, dealer in ranges, hardware, etc., who has been established in business here since 1880, during which time he has built up a large and lucrative trade, which extends to all parts of the surrounding country.
-The premises occupied are large and comstoves, heaters, hardware, tinware, and a full line of house furnishing goods.
-Popular prices prevail ; everything in stock is of the best quality, and customers obtain advantages at this establishment which cannot be duplicated elsewhere.
+The premises occupied are large and commodious.
+Here will be found a heavy stock of ranges, | in 1883, and has done a very large business since that time. stoves, heaters, hardware, tinware, and a full line of house furnishing goods.
+Popular prices prevail; everything in stock is of the best quality, and customers obtain advantages at this establishment which cannot be duplicated elsewhere.
 Mr. Hose is held in the highest in commercial life for his many sterling qualities and strict integrity, and justly merits the success attained by his ability, energy and perseverance.
-Mr. Hose keeps on hand a full assortment of sportsmen's goods, such as guns, ammunition, nets, lines, trowling hooks, spoons, rods, flys, and everything pertaining to lake fishing.
+IMr.
+Hose keeps on hand a full assortment of sportsmen's goods, such as guns, ammunition, nets, lines, trowling hooks, spoons, rods, flys, and everything pertaining to lake fishing.

-Hillard House, Louis Hillard, proprietor, Main street, Rat Portage .--- Among the many good hotels which stand prominent in the Northwest, there is no more popular house than the Hillard House, situated on Main street, in the centre of the business portion of the city.
-This house was opened by the present proprietor, Mr. Hillard, pleasure or comfort of his guests.
+Hillard House, Louis Hillard, proprietor, Main street, Rat Portage.-Among the many good hotels which stand prominent in the Northwest, there is no more popular house than the Hillard House, situated on Main street, in the centre of the business portion of the city. house was opened by the present proprietor, Mr. Hillard,

-modious.
-Here will be found a heavy stock of ranges, | in 1883, and has done a very large business since that time.
 It is a large structure, three storeys in height, and has thirty-eight good, commodious and well-furnished sleeping rooms.
 In connection with the house is a fine sample room, where the best brands of wines, liquors and cigars are always kept on hand.
 The office, reading-room and dining-room are on the first floor and furnished in firstclass style, while two storeys above are devoted to parlors and sleeping-rooms, all elegantly furnished and fitted up with a view to comfort as well as appearance.
 Mr. Hillard is a gentleman of extensive experience in hotel business, and in this commodious house has given unmistakable proofs of being the accomplished host.
 Having been engaged in the hotel business all his life, he thoroughly understands how to conduct such an establishment in firstclass style, as will be apparent to any one stopping at his house.
 He was formerly proprietor of a hotel at Whitemouth.
-Mr. Hillard personally superintends the management of the hotel, neglecting nothing which can add to the
+Mr. Hillard personally superintends the management of the hotel, neglecting nothing which can add to the pleasure or comfort of his guests.